-Software Quality Management – abbreviated SQM – is a term used to describe the management aspects of developing quality software.
-SQM begins with an idea for a product and continues through the design, testing and launch phases.
+Software Quality Management (SQM) is the management aspects of developing quality software.
+SQM starts with an idea for a product and then continues on through the design, testing, and launch phases.

 The quality assurance phase of SQM involves the actual building of the software program.
 With good SQM in place, product performance will be checked along the way to ensure that all standards are being followed.
-Audits may be performed and data will be collected throughout the entirety of the process.
+Testers will audit and collect data throughout the entire process.

-The step of SQM where testing finally comes into play, quality control is in place to discover bugs, evaluate functionality and more.
-Depending on the results of the quality control phase, you may need to go back to development to iron out kinks and make some small final adjustments.
-Having a software quality management plan in place can guarantee that all industry standards are being followed and that your end-user will receive a well-developed, high quality product.
+Quality control is the step of SQM where testing finally comes into play.
+It is when testers discover bugs, evaluate functionality, and more.
+Depending on the results, you may need to go back to development to iron out kinks and make some small final adjustments.
+Having a software quality management plan in place can guarantee that you’re following all industry standards and that your end-user will receive a well-developed, high quality product.

 With a complete array of software quality assurance solutions, Beta Breakers can ensure that your product is thoroughly tested for quality control purposes.
 For more information about our software testing processes, visit us online or contact us by phone at 415-878-2990.